expo/expo/docs/pages/versions/unversioned/sdk/dataMigrationHelper.md

 ---

 **`DataMigrationHelper`** helps you to solve a problem with missing files after SDK upgrade on Android.
-The problem only occurs when one upgrades the ejected/standalone application from SDK 32 or below to SDK 33 or above.
+The problem only occurs when the ejected/standalone application is upgraded from SDK 32 or below to SDK 33 or above.

 ## API